 2. Seven Principles of Psychomoralitics

-Paul Brock holds an undergraduate degree from Hillsdale College and a master's degree (magna cum laude) in moral theology from Holy Apostles College and Seminary.
+Trey Brock holds an undergraduate degree from Hillsdale College and a master's degree (magna cum laude) in moral theology from Holy Apostles College and Seminary.
 Paul also has four years' experience as a high school coach in the archdiocese of Detroit.

 Matthew, a husband and father of three, is a practicing Reintegrative Therapist who received his training from world-renowned marriage and family therapist David Pickup, a protégé of the late Dr. Joseph Nicolosi, an expert in the field of sexual and identity issues.
 Matthew earned a B.A. from Benedictine College and an M.Ed. from Lamar University.

 Dr. Raymundo, a husband and father of six, is a former senior medical director and Wharton MBA alumnus who previously practiced anesthesiology and currently works as a medical consultant specializing in disability.
 He is a lay Carmelite, spiritual director and host of three Catholic radio shows.
 Dr. Raymundo also has experience in the deliverance/exorcism ministry and prison ministry.